Not The New York Times: Production

 In September 1978, a plan to create Not The New York Times was developed by multiple writers.
 The newspaper was co-created by Christopher Cerf, George Plimpton, Freddy Plimpton, Rusty Unger, and Tony Hendra.
 Cerf was a songwriter for Sesame Street, George Plimpton had co-founded The Paris Review, while Hendra was an editor at National Lampoon, and Unger was a columnist for The Village Voice.
-Unger had suggested the idea of a parody of The New York Times to Cerf, and Cerf told him that he had discussed the same project with Hendra.
+Unger had suggested the idea of a parody of The New York Times to Cerf, and Cerf told her that he had discussed the same project with Hendra.
 Cerf had admired Victor Navasky's parodies of the New York Post and the New York Daily News, and Cerf, Hendra, and Unger decided to contact writers that they knew in order to help work on the newspaper.
 The first person that Unger contacted was Veronica Geng, a writer for The New Yorker, who contributed to the paper.
 Frances FitzGerald, a writer who worked on the project, recalled that Unger would call people and ask, "We don't know what we're doing exactly, but come help us."

 Cerf said that the "real fun" began when they discovered that staff who worked at the Times wanted to work on the parody as well.
 Steven Crist, then a copy boy at the Times who had begun trying to make a living through betting on horse racing during the strike, joined the project.
 Crist would later become a horse racing writer for the Times.
 Richard Yeend, a designer at the Times, said, "I had no food at the time.
 I figured this might be an opportunity to have a free meal.
 I learned that was exactly what this was."
 FitzGerald contacted Kevin Buckley, a Vietnam War correspondent for Newsweek, who joined the project as well.
 Glenn Collins, an editor and reporter at the Times, also participated in the parody.

 Numerous other writers took part in the production of the newspaper.
 Carl Bernstein, a reporter known for his work on the Watergate scandal, and then-wife Nora Ephron, joined the project.
 Collins called the writers a "genius gang of pranksters".
 Other people who participated in the production included Michael Arlen, Jerzy Kosinski, and Terry Southern.

 The contents of the newspaper were written by different authors.
 Geng authored a seven-paragraph piece written entirely in bureaucratese titled "Carter Forestalls Efforts to Defuse Discord Policy", which was printed on the front page.